Orange juice and fresh oranges (public domain photo by Scott Bauer/ USDA Agricultural Research Service).

 Florida designated orange juice as the official state beverage in 1967.
-Oranges are also Florida's state fruit and the orange blosom is the state flower.
+Oranges are also Florida's state fruit and the orange blossom is the state flower.
+All State Foods & Beverages

 Citrus fruit, especially oranges, are a major part of Florida's economy.
 Florida produces the majority of citrus fruit grown in the United States (in 2006, 67 percent of all citrus, 74 percent of oranges, 58 percent of tangerines, and 54 percent of grapefruit).
 About 95 percent of commercial orange production in the state is processed (mostly as orange juice).